H-1B Employees

 • Copies of each dependent's U.S. visa

-• Copies of each dependent's Form I-94, front and back, with the red stamp clearly legible
+• Copies of each dependent's Form I-94

 • Copies of other relevant immigration documents for each dependent (i.e., I-20 for F-2 dependents, DS-2019s for J-2 dependents, I-797 approval notices for H-4 dependents, etc.)

-All correspondence related to the Form I-539 filing will be sent by USCIS directly to the applicants.
+All correspondence related to the Form I-539 filing will be mailed by USCIS directly to the applicants.
 For those whose family members are currently in the United States in another immigration status and wish to change to H-4, please schedule an appointment to obtain advice on how to change status.

 • Outside the United States